sarvex/OfflineTodos/README.md

 # OfflineTodos app #

-This project show you how to upload images to Parse from an Android app, and retrieve and display them later.
+This project show you how to use the local datastore, through a Todos application.

 ## Android Quick Setup ##